-- a.
+a.
 When the parents of an alleged child victim reside in separate households, the CPI must interview the non-maltreating legal or prospective parent as a collateral contact per CFOP 170-5, Chapter 16, paragraph 16-2e.
-The CPI must also provide the non-maltreating parent with information about the outcome of the investigation. - b.
+The CPI must also provide the non-maltreating parent with information about the outcome of the investigation.

+- b.
 If the CPI seeks to shelter a child, the CPI must show due diligence to identify and notify the child's mother, legal father, or prospective parent and relatives who may be a placement resource.
-If the child is a member or is eligible for membership in a tribe, obtain the child's tribal membership information including the name and location of the tribe.
+If the child is a member or is eligible for membership in a tribe, obtain the child's tribal membership information including the name and location of the tribe from both parents.
 If the child is a member or eligible for membership, the tribe may provide placement alternatives. - c.
 The CPI shall notify Children's Legal Services (CLS) of any identified parents or prospective parent and any placement alternatives to foster care which include relatives or fictive kin. - d.
 To identify and locate the mother, legal father, or prospective parent the CPI will: - (1) Ask the parent(s) and child, as age appropriate, and other collaterals as necessary to identify the child's mother, legal father or prospective parent, and placement alternatives to foster care.
 If there is agreement as to the identity and location of the child's mother, legal father or prospective parent, diligent search activities are not required.
 The CPI must complete an Other Parent Home Assessment per CFOP 170-7, Chapter 5, if the CPI releases the child to, or seeks to shelter the child with, a mother or legal father who is not part of the focus household, or anytime an out of home safety plan is initiated with the parent/legal guardian responsible for the conditions that led to the child being unsafe.
 Placement with a prospective parent is considered a non-relative placement until paternity is established and requires a Unified Home Study be completed. - (2) Initiate a diligent search prior to the shelter hearing when there is an absent parent.
-To the extent possible, the CPI will ask the known parent, the child, and collaterals for the information required on the Affidavit of Diligent Search (form CF-FSP ????[link to be included], available in DCF Forms) and Sworn Statement Regarding Identity or Location of Parent (form[s?]
-CF-FSP ????[link to be included], available in DCF Forms). - e.
+To the extent possible, the CPI will ask the known parent, the child, and collaterals for the information required on the "Affidavit of Diligent Search" (available in FSFN under the Legal drop-down), "Sworn Statement by Person Who Knew the Child's Mother Regarding Identity or Location of Parent" (form CF-FSP 5424, available in DCF Forms), and/or "Sworn Statement by the Child's Mother Regarding Identity or Location of Parent" (form CF-FSP 5423, available in DCF Forms). - e.
 If the mother and prospective father did not legally establish paternity prior to shelter, the mother and prospective father can execute affidavits of paternity in dependency court when permitted by law.
 The mother and prospective father must be in agreement as to the paternity of the child. - f.
 If the court establishes paternity, the child welfare professional must comply with CFOP 170-13, Chapter 2, paragraph 2-7b, so the father's name can be placed on the child's birth certificate. - g.
 If the mother contests the recognition of the prospective father, the prospective father must comply with proceedings under Chapter 742, F.S.
 The prospective father is entitled to receive continued notice of dependency proceedings as a participant. - h.
 Upon the child's removal, the child welfare professional or designee is responsible for: - (1) Continuing diligent search efforts to identify and locate any absent or prospective parent; and,